 - 2 tablespoon salted butter melted to brush on top

 Preheat oven to 425.
 Sift flour, baking powder, sugar and salt into a large mixing bowl.
 Transfer to a food processor.
-Cut butter into cubes and add to flour, then pulse 6 or 7 times until the mixture resembles rough crumbs.
-(Alternatively, cut butter into flour in the mixing bowl using a grater, fork or a pastry cutter.)
-Return dough to bowl, add buttermilk and stir with a fork until it forms a rough ball (don’t worry if it is a little sticky).
+Cut frozen butter into cubes and add to flour, then pulse 6 or 7 times until it looks like a loose crumble.
+Place the dough back in the bowl, add buttermilk and stir with a spatula until it forms a rough ball (don’t worry if it is a little sticky).

-Gently roll out the dough some more, so that it forms a rectangle.
+Gently roll out the dough once more, so that it forms a rectangle.
 Cut dough into biscuits using a floured glass or biscuit cutter.
-Do not twist cutter when cutting; this will crimps the edges of the biscuit causing it not to rise.
+Do not twist cutter when cutting; this will crimp the edges of the biscuit causing it not to rise.
 If you have scraps just reform a rectangle and cut additional biscuits.

 Place biscuits on a baking sheet and place in oven.
+Make sure they're touching.
 Bake until golden brown, approximately 10 to 15 minutes.
 Serves 6 to 8.
 Brush on the melted butter and enjoy!